Madushan996/Bus_Booking_System/README.md

 1) Admin Login- The admin can use this to log in to the software.
 2) Start Booking- Users can log in to the software using this option.
 3) Update Data- Functional requirements-
               1. The system must be able to enter bus details.

-4)Select your bus code- Functional requirements- 1.The system must be able to provide a list of buses.
+4)Select your bus code- Functional requirements
+              1.The system must be able to provide a list of buses.
               2.The system must be able to search buses by date.

 ![image](https://github.com/Madushan996/Bus_Booking_System/assets/92347012/a3c2f6e5-db7d-4bef-8d42-4a3e9c636f12)
 ![image](https://github.com/Madushan996/Bus_Booking_System/assets/92347012/3ad21251-5d8e-46d7-aac2-76dcb5b9b9ce)